 The original FIM use-case was made to protect cardholder data.
 While this data must be kept safe from bad actors it must remain accessible to its legitimate intended users.
 Another snag is that the security tools do not have access to that data either.
 That is why file and folder access monitoring is a key dimension of a FIM solution.

-Although the original use-case for FIM was to protect cardholder data, it is a critical component in ANY healthy IT environment to protect any kind of sensitive data or files.
-That being said, compliance still seems to be the main driver for FIM implementations for most organizations.
+Although the original use-case for FIM was to protect cardholder data, it is a critical component in any IT environment.
+Compliance is the main driver for FIM implementations for most organizations.

 PCI calls for FIM in two specific areas.
 Requirement 10.5.5 requires file integrity monitoring on logs to ensure they can’t be changed.
 Requirement 11.5 requires the deployment of a change-audit mechanism to detect and alert on unauthorized modification of critical system files, configuration files, or content files.
 This regulation focuses on monitoring changes to files that already exist rather than the creation of new files.